ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 ### Other Devices

 The Other Devices folder, if present, allows changing the configuration of other connected devices, such as the current receiver.
-Options can include Telemetry Power, Diversity Mode, and the [Loan Model](../../software/loan-model.md) features.
+Within this folder there are options such as Init Rate, Telemetry Power, Diversity Mode & the [Loan Model](../../software/loan-model.md) features.
+The `Init Rate` setting lets you set which packet rate it starts from when cycling through rates looking for a TX, this is particularly helpful when using lower packet rates where it might take some time for the receiver to get around to your chosen rate.
 ## Recommendations

 * For racing where maximum performance is a must, the `500Hz` modes or faster, with the `Race` Telemetry mode, is ideal. `Hybrid` Switch Mode is also good here.